BriannaMcCollum/Operating-Platforms/README.md

 My work for CS-230 Operating Platforms

 # Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?
+The Gaming Room is looking to get its video game, Draw It or Lose It, out to the greater public in the form of a web-based application.
+They came to me with help in recommending what OS to base their programming on, how to manage their storage and data, and how best to organize their server structures.
+We were not creating the video game but simply guiding them through creating an environment that would help the game best.
 # What did you do particularly well in developing this documentation?
+I did not know very much about the different operating systems before going into this project.
+I've only ever used Windows and Mac, and I vastly prefer Windows to the latter.
+It feels so much better to program on.
+I hadn't even tried Linux.
+So I had a lot of my research cut out for me when it came to finding the best OS.
+I think I did an excellent job of educating myself on the pros and cons of different operating systems, and I think I laid out my findings very clearly and concisely, even for someone without programming experience.
 # What about the process of working through a design document did you find helpful when developing the code?
+Making the UML diagram was quite helpful for the programming that followed afterward.
+Using Maven was new to me, and having a chart that showed me how I needed to organize the new files helped me figure out how to organize things.
+It made the parts of programming I knew how to do simpler so I could focus on the new.
 # If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?
+I think I could have done a better job of narrowing down design constraints.
+The list I have is by no means vague, but I feel like a few points are a bit vague and could use some elaboration.
+I feel like I should have differentiated between business and technical constraints better, to help the people reading my document figure out how to work on each constraint.
 # How did you interpret the user’s needs and implement them into your software design?
 Why is it so important to consider the user’s needs when designing?
+User needs are the foundation for any program.
+Programs are made to satisfy user needs, to fill the requirements of the program they wish to use.
+Without a solid list of requirements, a project will fail even if it's well programmed.
+Interpreting the user's needs can be difficult since they can tell you what they want but it's up to you as the programmer to figure out what they need.
+That comes down to understanding how to translate their requests into pieces of code that contribute to the core purpose of the project.
+Both reasoning and communication are needed to decipher requirements from user input.
 # How did you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a similar software application?
+I always try to start with what the core goal of the project is and then stem out from there.
+What user input contributes to that goal, or adds to it in a meaningful way?
+I then begin breaking down what the requirements mean as pieces of code.
+A large security concern was a requirement for the Gaming Room project, so I implemented account authorization to authenticate users accessing the server.
+Patterns were a nice thing we learned about in this course, which were specific pieces of code that tend to be the most efficient way to answer a specific problem.
+While they are not always an exact answer, because the code always varies depending on the project, they can be incredibly helpful for designing and implementing requirements into software projects.